-The Year 8 curriculum provides a study of history from the end of the ancient period to the beginning of the modern period, c.650-1750 AD (CE).
+The Year 8 curriculum provides a study of history from the end of the ancient period to the beginning of the modern period, c.650- 1750 AD (CE).
 This was when major civilisations around the world came into contact with each other.
 Social, economic, religious and political beliefs were often challenged and significantly changed.
 It was the period when the modern world began to take shape.
-Societies studied include The Vikings, Mongols and Japanese Shogunates.
+Societies studied include The Vikings, Normans, and the Middle Ages.